Job Posting – Arts Network Ottawa

 Closing date: February 14, 2018

-AOE Arts Council is an equal opportunity employer with a main office at the Shenkman Arts Centre and a West end satellite office at the Nepean Creative Arts Centre.
+Arts Network Ottawa is an equal opportunity employer with a main office at the Shenkman Arts Centre and a West end satellite office at the Nepean Creative Arts Centre.
 Our work is guided by these principles: respect for artists, integrity, inclusiveness, engagement and collaboration.
 Individuals from under-represented communities are encouraged to apply.

 We thank all applicants for their interest but only those selected for an interview will be contacted.